 Authored and Edited Monographs

-Practicing Shame: Female Honour in the Literature of Medieval England (Manchester University Press, forthcoming).
+Practicing Shame: Female Honour in Later Medieval England (Manchester University Press, forthcoming).

 Emotion & Medieval Textual Media, ed. by Mary C. Flannery (Brepols, forthcoming 2018).

 Spaces for Reading in Later Medieval England, ed. by Mary C. Flannery and Carrie Griffin (Palgrave Macmillan, 2016).

 The Culture of Inquisition in Medieval England, ed. by Mary C. Flannery and Katie L. Walter (D. S. Brewer, 2013).